get2bash/App-Deploy/README.md

 # App-deployment
 ## About
-- Deploying a python app that displays the hostname and IP of ther underlaying server using AWS CloudFormation for infrastructure provisioning and server configuration.
+- Deploying a server that displays it's IP using AWS CloudFormation for infrastructure provisioning and server configuration.

 ## Prerequisite
 - AWS CLI